 “ I support a year-round universal school breakfast and lunch program.
 No child should ever go hungry nor be shamed. ”

 We need to prepare our graduates for the careers of the future and then make sure they can apply those skills right here in Maine.
-We can do that by investing in world-class public education and pathways to success including trade apprenticeships and non-traditional programs.
+We can do that by investing in world-class public education and pathways to success including traditional public schools, public charter schools, trade apprenticeships, and non-traditional programs.

 “ I support public education programs that give every student an opportunity to thrive and position our graduates for success. ”